How to use Google Flights to book your next trip

 Google Flights has a variety of features and filters that help you find cheaper flights or flights within specific parameters.

-One option is to use either the “date grid” or “price graph” tools, both located on the right-hand side.
+Another tip for finding cheaper flights, if you have some flexibility, is to use the “date grid” or “price graph” tools, both located on the right-hand side.

 The date grid is going to show you how prices vary based on your departure and return dates.
 If you are flexible with the length of your trip or what days you want to leave and come home, this is a great tool to find the cheapest flights.